UtrechtUniversity/ia-webscraping/local_implementation/README.md

                         Max number of snapshots per site to harvest (newest first).
                         Default: 1
 ```
+`--year-from` and `--year-to` set the earliest and latest snapshot to retrieve for each URL.

-`--get-domain` will have the script retrieve URLs for each link's domain, rather than the full URL.
-(So for example, `uu.nl` instead of  `https://www.uu.nl/organisatie/nieuws-agenda`).
+`--get-domain` will have the script retrieve each link's domain, rather than the full URL (so `uu.nl` instead of `https://www.uu.nl/organisatie/nieuws-agenda`).

 There is a 1 second delay between subsequent requests to the IA, to avoid overloading the service.
-If you get `connection refused`-errors, increase the wait time by changing the value of `request_wait` at the top of the `InternetArchiveUrlHarvestrer` class.
+If you get `connection refused`-errors, increase the wait time by changing the value of `request_wait` at the top of the `InternetArchiveUrlHarvester` class in the script.

 #### Resuming harvesting
 While downloading, the script keeps track of progress of which links it has finished harvesting snapshots for.
 If you break off harvesting, and resume later, the script will skip the links it has already processed.
 When resuming, results are automatically appended to the output file if it is already present.
 The script keeps track of its progress by writing to a file called `.sites`, located in the same folder as the output file.
-You can delete or alter the `.sites` file as you see fit to influence the script's behaviour.
+You can delete or alter the `.sites` file as you see fit to influence the script's resumption behaviour.

 #### URL Match Scope
-The script only retrieves **exact matches** of each URL.
+The script only retrieves **exact matches** of each URL (or its TLD when run with `--get-domain`).
 To change, change `url_match_scope = "exact"` on line 125 of the script to the appropriate value (see [Url Match Scope](https://github.com/internetarchive/wayback/blob/master/wayback-cdx-server/README.md#url-match-scope) in the IA API's documentation).

 Be aware, setting `url_match_scope` to `prefix` will increase the number of pages to be scraped, possibly dramatically so.
 Also, be aware that the `--snapshot-limit` is enforced on a list of all URLs that is first being sorted by size, shortest first, and then by date.